 At Think with Google, our goal is to inspire, educate, and give marketers around the world access to Google and YouTube data, insights, and perspectives that will change the way the industry does business.

 And if there’s ever been a time for change, it’s now.
 The current moment of heightened focus on racial inequity is at an inflection point.
-According to Google Trends, searches for “George Floyd” have been happening globally, and across the Nordics & Benelux, search interest in “racism” and “protest” is higher now than it has been in the last five years.1
+According to Google Trends, searches for “George Floyd” have been happening globally, and search interest in “protests” are higher than they’ve ever been in the U.S.1

 Marketing has the power to either break stereotypes or solidify them.

 This is more than a moment.
 It’s a movement.

 We all must do more to upend systemic racism.
 Marketing has the power to either break stereotypes or solidify them, to push the cultural conversation forward or reverse it.
 Marketing can be a conversation starter, and it’s painfully obvious that more conversations about systemic inequity and race need to be had.

 As Google CEO Sundar Pichai recently wrote, “The events of the past few weeks reflect deep structural challenges.”